-- Whole Wheat Flour or All-Purpose Flour: Like these applesauce muffins and morning glory muffins, today’s zucchini muffins taste wonderfully hearty and wholesome with whole wheat flour.
+- Whole Wheat Flour or All-Purpose Flour: Like these applesauce muffins, healthy apple muffins, and morning glory muffins, today’s zucchini muffins taste wonderfully wholesome with whole wheat flour.
 You can use all whole wheat or all all-purpose flour or a combination of the two.

 - Vanilla, Cinnamon, & Nutmeg: Use all 3 for unbeatable flavor.

 - Oil & Eggs: Oil adds moisture and eggs give the muffins structure.

 - Brown Sugar & White Granulated Sugar: Brown sugar not only sweetens the muffins, it adds flavor and moisture.
 Using all brown sugar weighs down the muffins, so use a combination of brown and white sugars, just like in these pumpkin muffins.
 If you’re curious about using unrefined sugar, try substituting both the brown and white sugars with coconut sugar, or you may enjoy turning this Greek yogurt zucchini bread into muffins instead.